kak-tus/perltidy-more/README.md

 1. Try to use it with command (F1 or Ctrl+Shift+P: perltidy).
 2. Try to disable other perl formatting extensions.
+3. Try to install perltidy binary from your OS repository.

 ## FAQ